-How is the time to set new goals for the year, and if weight loss is one of them, you should know that abs are made in the kitchen.
+Over recent weeks a lot of people have set them selves new goals, and for many health, fitness and weight loss is one of them and it is import to know that abs are made in the kitchen.
 Diet plays a crucial role in your weight loss journey.
 Here is a beginners’ guide to the most popular diets which can help you lose weight.
 Before you pick any diet, it is always advisable to consult with qualified dieticians to make sure it does not collide with any of your health conditions.

 The Paleo Diet

 The paleo diet is based on foods which were consumed by our ancestors at least 10,000 years ago.
 A paleo diet typically includes lean meats, fish, fruits, vegetables, nuts and seeds - foods that in the past could be obtained by hunting and gathering.
 This diet eliminates foods which became common and popular after the farming concept emerged.
 In general, paleo diets allow fruit, vegetables, nuts and seeds, lean meats (especially grass-fed animals or wild game), fish (especially those rich in omega-3 fatty acids, such as salmon, mackerel and albacore tuna) and oils from fruit and nuts, such as olive oil or walnut oil.
 The diet avoids grains, such as wheat, oats and barley, legumes, such as beans, lentils, peanuts and peas, dairy products, refined sugar, salt, potatoes and highly processed foods in general.
 The diet helps in losing weight, improving glucose tolerance, controlling blood pressure, and managing appetite levels.